Why is It So Hard to Send Money to India?

 With such strong import numbers and a healthy trade relationship, more and more small- and medium-sized businesses (SMBs) are paying attention to just how difficult it is to send money to India.
 And they remain frustrated.
 Paying suppliers should not be this difficult, in their point of view, particularly when India is the United States’ ninth largest trading partner.

-But a deeper dive into the process of traditional international wire payments—the preferred payment method when businesses need to send money to India—sheds a bit of light on the complex exercise of moving funds from a buyer’s bank account in North America to a supplier’s bank account half way around the world.
+But a deeper dive into the process of traditional international wire transfers—the preferred payment method when businesses need to send money to India—sheds a bit of light on the complex exercise of moving funds from a buyer’s bank account in North America to a supplier’s bank account halfway around the world.

 Here are a few of the key players and regulations you should be aware of when you need to send money to India: